emailnitram/tuister/README.md

 # Tuister

-Twitter like application using Devise and Rspec
+Twitter like application using Devise and Rspec for testing